pharanbrush/pharanbrush.github.io/brush-management-tips.md

 In summary...

-**Group your brushes into sub tool groups and tools** according to any category scheme that makes sense to you, so if you know you need something, you'll instantly know where to find it.
+**Group your brushes into tabs and tools** according to any category scheme that makes sense to you, so if you know you need something, you'll instantly know where to find it.

 And for brushes or tools you use most often, **set key or button shortcuts** to help you easily reach them without even moving your pen away from your canvas!